HappyChainDevs/happychain/.changeset/cute-houses-run.md

 "@happy.tech/iframe": patch
 ---

-Create a faucet functionality into a route of its own.
+Move the faucet functionality into a route of its own.